Nature Images Turned into Art with Photo Manipulation Techniques

 Photos were cropped to just show interesting details of a portion of the original full photo.

-The photo to the right shows the inside of an Easter Lily flipped bottom to top and adjusted to get these vibrant colors.
+The photo directly above shows the inside of an Easter Lily flipped bottom to top and adjusted to get these vibrant colors.

 Details were adjusted to sharpen the image sometimes getting a totally different perspective.